Mitigram/Minigram-Presentation/PITCHME.md

 ```
 ---

-@snap[north]
+@snap[north span-80]
 ```
 $ ./node_modules/.bin/webpack index.js --mode=development
 ```
 @snapend

 @snap[midpoint span-50 text-07]
-This command will run the webpack tool that was installed in the _node_modules_ folder start with the index.js file, find any require statements, and replace them with the appropriate code to create a single output file (which by default is dist/main.js).
+This command will run the webpack tool that was installed in the _node_modules_ folder start with the index.js file, find any require statements, and replace them with the appropriate code to create a single output file (which by default is _dist/main.js_).
 @snapend

 ---